bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     >>>
 ```

 If you are programming in other languages such as Java, you are used to naming methods in this way: `printNumbers()`.
-This convention is popularly known as “Camel Case”.
+This convention is popularly known as “Camel Case ".

 That’s NOT how Python programmers name their methods.
 Pythonic way is to use underscore `_` to separate words in the method name, as in `print_numbers()`.